Preparedness Notes for Friday — May 16, 2025

 The Survivalist’s Odds ‘n Sods

 SurvivalBlog presents another edition of The Survivalist’s Odds ‘n Sods.
 This column is a collection of news bits and pieces that are relevant to the modern survivalist and prepper from JWR.
 Our goal is to educate our readers, to help them to recognize emerging threats, and to be better prepared for both disasters and negative societal trends.
 You can’t mitigate a risk if you haven’t first identified a risk.
-In today’s column, a further examination of Avian Influenza.
+In today’s column, we look at Blackout Risks.

 Continue reading“The Survivalist’s Odds ‘n Sods”